 Do you need to be an agent?

 As the above demonstrates, franchisors themselves do not generally need to be licensed as agents.
 It is an area, however, where non-licensed third parties (and particularly consultants) need to be very careful with how they are remunerated.
 In general, any form of success fee or commission may only be charged by a licensed agent.

 If you breach the Act, the Real Estate Agents Authority may prosecute you and penalties may be imposed by the Court.
 Section 138 of the Act gives the Court the right to impose fines not exceeding $40,000 in the case of an individual and $100,000 in the case of a company.
 Further, in addition to any fine a person who commits an offence is liable to forfeit all money received by way of commission, profit or remuneration.
-That’s a big penalty, so play safe and follow the rules.
+That’s a big penalty, so it is best to play safe and follow the rules.

 If you are looking for a simple business opportunity with low risk and a high profit margin then Crest’s cleaning franchise opportunities tick every...

 Westpac is New Zealand's most experienced bank in franchising and the only bank offering dedicated franchise only specialist managers throughout the...

 Goodwin Turner Commercial Lawyers aims to provide a modern, friendly, client-focused and efficient approach to your legal business requirements, with a...